Decision Framework

 The Decision Summary

-Chapter 7 is usually the better choice if: You pass the means test, your assets are within exemptions, you are current on secured debts, you have no cosigners to protect, and you want the fastest path to a fresh start.
-The 93%+ discharge rate and 3-4 month timeline make it the strongest option for most qualifying filers.
+Chapter 7 is commonly used when filers: pass the means test, hold assets within exemption limits, are current on secured debts, have no cosigners requiring codebtor-stay protection, and want the fastest path to a fresh start.
+The 93%+ discharge rate and 3-4 month timeline are why this chapter is frequently selected by qualifying filers.

 Frequently Asked Questions